ruby-grape/grape/README.md

 ## Exception Handling

-Grape can be told to rescue all exceptions and return them in the API format.
+Grape can be told to rescue all `StandardError` exceptions and return them in the API format.

 ```ruby
 class Twitter::API < Grape::API